 Some pigments will be higher in price due to the different raw minerals used.
 On the other hand, the student quality paint pricing is standardized, as they substitute those pigments with synthetic fillers.

-The permanence or lightfastness of a color is the paint’s durability on paper when exposed to light and humidity.
+The permanence or lightfastness of color is the paint’s durability on paper when exposed to light and humidity.

 Some of the factors that are considered for this are accelerated tests for binder stability and pigment manufacturers’ testing.